itaywe1998/EcoEvolution/Code_Diary.md

 21-22.01.24
 For comparison, the ecoevo_main.R from original directory is still running on 20 sec scale of time.
-At first I thougth the difference is th timespan, so kozai also produced new prifles in 1e6 instead of 1e9 years.
+At first I thougth the difference is the timespan, so kozai also produced new profiles in 1e6 instead of 1e9 years.
-Then deriatives were lowered since code -1 kept happening and no ode was solved yet in the old-new t profiles.
+Then deriatives were lowered since code -1 kept happening and no ode was solved yet in the old-new T profiles.
-Notably, I dicovered that in nearly circular orbits, the oscilations are well sinusiadal (good point to interface with past runs) and not rising in eccentricity with offset.
+Notably, I discovered that in nearly circular orbits, the oscilations are well sinusiadal (good point to interface with past runs) and not rising in eccentricity with offset.
 Jupiter mass\distance  controls the frequency and i1 controls the max e1 and T accordingly.
-This way the "large" vs "small" adaptaiton time is quite straight forward constructed,see examples in kozai_parameters.
+This way the "large" vs "small" adaptation time is quite straight forward constructed,see examples in kozai_parameters.

 v2e-03_d1e-05idLargeAdaptTimeMildAlive13844_FAILED is a very intersting output.
 First of all it represents runs that did not actually failed but only after tE, which is a phenomenon I still do not know the reason for and how to avoid it.